Restoring Bladder Control: Treatment of Urinary Urgency and Frequency

 Here's how pelvic floor physiotherapy can help with urinary urgency/frequency:

-- Lifestyle Modifications: Education on lifestyle factors such as fluid intake, dietary habits, and posture can contribute to better bladder function.
-Pelvic floor physiotherapists guide optimizing these factors to minimize urinary symptoms.
+Lifestyle Modifications: Education on lifestyle factors such as fluid intake, dietary habits, and posture can contribute to better bladder function.
+Pelvic floor physiotherapists guide the optimization of these factors to minimize urinary symptoms.

 Urinary urgency and frequency can significantly impact one's daily life, but pelvic floor physiotherapy offers effective solutions to manage these symptoms.
 If you're experiencing urinary urgency/frequency, consider consulting a pelvic floor physiotherapist to explore personalized treatment options and achieve lasting relief.